Protecting Children from Radiation

 Five recent studies show a link between acute electrosensitivity symptoms and teenagers using cellphones.
 This is concerning, because of their consistency, as noted in the Swedish report.
 These studies were published in 2013 and 2014, after reports such as England's AGNIR of 2012.

-Government warnings to safeguard children:
+Government and official warnings to safeguard children:

 Increasing numbers of governments are warning of special dangers to children from electromagnetic radiation.